I HAVE A TEMPORARY RESIDENCE PERMIT IN ESTONIA. WHAT IS NEXT?

 – Estonia loves money: pay the state fee of 64 euros and attach the confirmation.

 By the way, when renewing your temporary residence permit, you can fill out applications in Russian or, for example, English.
-However, in this case you need to show your level of Estonian.
+However, in this case, you need to show your level of Estonian.
 It will not work to ask a colleague or a new friend to help with this since Estonian authorities have foreseen such a trick (they are tricky themselves): another requirement to get this type of residence permit is B1 level of language proficiency.
 Therefore, when submitting documents, attach the certificate to other documents.

-B1 category means that you can tell about yourself in detail, share your plans and, of course, make God laugh by doing so, write an essay, and hold conversation with native speakers.
+B1 category means that you can tell about yourself in detail, share your plans and, of course, make God laugh by doing so, write an essay, and hold conversations with native speakers.
 No doubt, it is much more challenging to reach this level of Estonian language proficiency; however, you are not required to have perfect pronunciation or grammar knowledge.
 If you make a mistake, nobody will hit you.
 Even if it is too hard for you to master Estonian, try many times to reach your goal since the number of attempts is not limited.

 Citizenship of the Republic of Estonia